FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 **Technical details**

 - `cep_cell_add_parents(derived, parents, count)` ensures there is a `meta/parents` list, clears previous entries, and appends link cells to every parent you pass.
 Null entries are skipped; errors surface as `-1`.
+- The helper refuses immutable targets and insists that the derived cell is a normal node (not a proxy or HANDLE/STREAM adapter).
+If you need to annotate immutable structures, emit a fresh mutable metadata node, populate `meta/parents` there, then link it to the sealed branch.
 - `cep_cell_content_hash(cell)` recomputes the payload hash (using the kernel’s FNV‑1a) and stores it on the live `cepData` node, returning the 64-bit value for logs.
 - `cep_cell_set_content_hash(cell, hash)` lets you stamp an externally computed checksum without touching the payload.
 - Both helpers follow links to canonical cells and refuse to operate on proxies/handles where a value hash would be meaningless.